malvinaH/potfolio/README.md

 ## Description

 This project is built to display my porfolio and information about myself.
 It includes links to resume and deployed projects as well as a contact section.
 Technologies used: HTML, CSS.
-On Marvel for Dummies (one of the projects) I used: JavaScript, JQuery, Figma, Bulma, Google fonts.
+On Marvel for Dummies (one of the projects) I used: JavaScript, JQuery, Figma, Bulma, Google fonts, Font Awesome, MySQL, Express

 ## Website